kptdev/kpt/docs/design-docs/08-package-variant.md

 TODO(johnbelamaric): Figure out and document how the mutation process works in each of these cases.

-#### Other Considerations
-It would appear convenient to automatically inject the PackageVariantSet targeting resource.
-However, it is better to require the package advertise the ways it accepts injections (i.e., the GVKs it understands), and only inject those.
-This keeps the separation of concerns cleaner; the package does not build in an awareness of the context in which it expects to be deployed.
-For example, a package should not accept a Porch Repository resource just because that happens to be the targeting mechanism.
-That would make the package unusable in other contexts.

 #### Open Questions
 - Need to understand how the `kpt pkg update` process works and explain it here in some detail.
 We also need to think about whether we want to do anything